 Yixuan Li (Sian)

-Qualification: AHPRA Registered Psychologist, Bachelor of Psychological Sciences (Honours –Swinburne University of Technology), Bachelor of Science (University of Melbourne), completion of 4+2 internship.
+Bachelor of Psychological Sciences (Honours –Swinburne University of Technology)

 Languages: English and Chinese (Mandarin)